Street Resurfacing & Pavement Management

-The Pavement Management Program Progress Map shows all completed and planned street resurfacing.
+The street resurfacing progress map shows all completed and planned street resurfacing.
 For all streets not highlighted on the map, there is no street resurfacing schedule at this time and it is not known when specific streets will be resurfaced.
 Streets will continue to be prioritized based on available funding and the factors discussed above.

 |Alessandro Ave||Pentland Ave||La Rosa Dr||Slurry||2014|